affidaty-blockchain/trinci-sdk-assemblyscript/wiki/messagepack.md

 const serializedArgsBytes = MsgPack.serialize(deserializedArgs);
 ```

-During deserialization of a decorated class it is ok if some fields are missing in serialized bytes(even all of them).
-In that case corresponding values will be set to default value.
-However if there's an unknown property deserialization will fail.
+During deserialization every (and all) field must be present in data being deserialized.
+Extra or missing fileds will trigger deserialization errors.

 If we define our class like this: